 To build upon this progress, the district will continue the implementation of MTSS as we are in year 2 of implementation.
-All of these actions are located in Goal #2 of the LCAP, and the district plans on hiring additional counselors, establish a parent center, and other supports.
+All of these actions are located in Goal #2 of the LCAP, and the district plans on increasing district school psychologist and counseling time, establishing a parent center in coordination with a State Community Schools grant, and other supports.
+We will be working on building staff knowledge with the following initiatives from our CIP work: